 Olive oil is an excellent oil for roasting potatoes or enhancing the flavour of acne-friendly vegetables, but it fails as a topical treatment.
 It might reduce inflammation from UVB radiation in sunlight and help old acne scars to heal, but the effect is too weak to counteract the potential clogged pores and damage to the skin barrier.

 The only instance in which olive oil might be useful is if you are starved of vitamin E. If you analyse your diet and conclude that you need to eat more vitamin E, and start changing your diet accordingly, then topical olive oil could work as an extra fast tool to get your face to absorb vitamin E and enjoy its protective effects.
 But that would only work temporarily.
-In the long-run, dietary vitamin E will be enough.

 Judging by the testimonials and science I’ve analysed, I would not advise using olive oil for more than three days in a row.